 Spondylolisis and Spondylolisthesis

-Lower back pain which worsened with activity, especially overarching (hyperextension) of the spine.
+Lower back pain worsened with activity, especially overarching (hyperextension) of the spine.

-Spondylolisis most often develops in young teenagers who are active in sports.
-Often, they may not exhibit signs of pains or is mild and easily overlooked.
+Most often develops in young teenagers who are active in sports.
+Often, they may not exhibit signs of pain or is mild and easily overlooked.
 An X-ray is usually taken to confirm this diagnosis.